Greensill scandal: House of Commons Treasury Committee

 On 14 April 2021 the House of Commons Treasury Committee announced they would be holding an inquiry.
 On 20 July 2021, they published the report of their inquiry into lessons learnt from the failure of Greensill Capital.
 The inquiry found that Cameron had not broken the rules related to lobbying by former ministers.
 The report also said that the current rules had "insufficient strength", and that there was a "good case for strengthening them" and that in his lobbying of Greensill, Cameron had shown a "significant lack of judgement".

+Financial Reporting Council

+On 28 June 2021, the Financial Reporting Council announced that it had opened an investigation into the audit of Greensill Capital (UK) Limited by Saffery Champness LLP.
+The investigation is ongoing as of July 2023.
+The Financial Times reported that larger audit firms had refused to act for Greensill due to reputational concerns, after it had sought to appoint a larger audit firm due to Saffery Champness' limited experience in auditing such companies.

+Serious Fraud Office

+In January 2024, The Guardian reported that David Cameron's activities at Greensill Capital were a "matter of interest" in a Serious Fraud Office investigation.
+The SFO had questioned witnesses about Cameron's involvement with Greensill as part of a wider inquiry into "suspected fraud, fraudulent trading and money laundering" in GFG Alliance companies.